 - Shredded carrots: You can also slice or grate your whole carrots instead of buying shredded.

-- Peanut butter: Choose a creamy peanut butter.
+- Peanut butter: Choose creamy peanut butter.
 I use "natural" peanut butter, which means that the only ingredients are peanuts and salt.
 This yields a much creamier sauce, but it's okay if you use another kind of peanut butter.

 - Honey: You can use agave instead to keep this recipe vegan.